Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City of Miami does not maintain public storm shelters.
 The Miami Civic Center does not meet the construction specifications established by Texas Tech University's Wind Science and Engineering Department, and adopted by FEMA.
 The City of Miami Public Shelter Statement

-The original application must be submitted by the closing date and time as stated in the job opening.
-All job openings are listed on the City of Miami’s website.
-We also list job openings with Work Force Oklahoma and/or the Miami News Record.
+All job openings are listed on the City of Miami’s website and Facebook page.
+We also list job openings with Work Force Oklahoma and NEO A&M College.

 Building inspections: Residential: Building – Footing, Rebar…….$50.00 Building – Framing……………..$50.00 Final Inspection…………………..$75.00 Commercial: Building – Footing, Rebar……..$50.00 Building – Framing……………….$50.00 Final Inspection……………………$125.00 State Fee…………………………………………………..$4.00 Electrical, Plumbing & Heating/Air Inspections: The first inspection is taken care of with the permit ($50.00 plus $4.00 state fee), each additional inspection is $50.00.
 The final inspection is $75.00 for Residential and $125.00 for Commercial.